About Us

 One of Justine’s goals when she first opened her hydrotherapy centre was to join the NARCH Committee due to its goal of raising standards within the industry.
 That goal now met, her next is to achieve the Level 6 Veterinary Hydrotherapy qualification.
 Currently she holds the Level 4 Award in Small Animal Hydrotherapy.

-SARAH SIMPSON RCH (Interim Vice Chair)
+SARAH SIMPSON RCH (Joint Chair)

 Sarah qualified as a canine hydrotherapist in 2009 and immediately set up her own rehabilitation centre.
 She then went onto study a diploma in animal physiotherapy in 2012 and currently works within a team of five therapists.
 Sarah is passionate about CPD opportunities and further education for both herself and the team.
 She is currently exploring canine osteopathy after attending an osteopathy workshop on elephants!
 Although interested in the wider treatments available for rehabilitation, her passion is fully within the hydrotherapy sector and is therefore looking forward to supporting the NARCH committee in promoting the welfare, treatment and care of animals in this sector.

-LEANNE FLETCHER, RCH
+LEANNE FLETCHER, RCH (Joint Vice Chair and Treasurer)